Cat's in the Bag...

 "Cat's in the Bag..." is the second episode of the first season of the American television drama series Breaking Bad.
-Written by Vince Gilligan and directed by Adam Bernstein, it aired on AMC in the United States and Canada on January 27, 2008.
+Written by Vince Gilligan and directed by Adam Bernstein, it aired on AMC in the United States on January 27, 2008.

 Plot

 Walt and Jesse return the RV to Jesse's house, which was previously owned by Jesse's late aunt.
-When they open the RV to remove the two bodies inside, they notice that Krazy-8 is still breathing, despite inhaling the toxic phosphine gas.
-The unconscious Krazy-8 is taken into the basement and secured to a pole with a bicycle lock around his neck.
-Walt suggests that they should use hydrofluoric acid to dissolve Emilio's corpse so that it leaves no evidence behind.
-Walt and Jesse must dispose of the corpse and kill Krazy-8, and toss a coin to see who will do which task.
+When they open the RV to remove the two bodies inside, they notice that Krazy-8 is still alive and breathing, despite having inhaled the toxic phosphine gas.
+The next day, Walt is driving to Jesse's house and notices a bedraggled Krazy-8 staggering down the street.
+Walt tries to get Krazy-8's attention, but Krazy-8 recognizes Walt and attempts to flee only to run into a tree and collapse.
+Walt loads the unconscious Krazy-8 into his car's trunk and takes him to Jesse's house where he and Jesse restrain Krazy-8 to a pole in Jesse's basement using a bike lock.
+Walt suggests that they dispose of Emilio's corpse by dissolving it in hydrofluoric acid.
+Realizing they must also kill Krazy-8, Walt and Jesse use a toss a coin to decide who will perform which task.
 Jesse wins and chooses to dispose of the corpse, leaving Walt to kill Krazy-8.

 Walt instructs Jesse to buy a bin made from polyethylene in which the corpse can be properly dissolved, but Jesse cannot find a bin big enough to accommodate it.
-Walt thinks about suffocating Krazy-8 but is unable to go through with the act.
-He instead gives Krazy-8 food, water, and toilet paper out of guilt.
-When Jesse returns home and asks if Krazy-8 is dead, Walt promises to take care of him the next day.
+Walt seemingly decides on asphyxiating Krazy-8 with a plastic bag but is unable to go through with the act.
+He instead gives Krazy-8 food, water, a bucket and toilet paper out of guilt.
+When Jesse returns home and asks if Krazy-8 is dead, Walt promises to perform his agreed upon task the following day.
 Meanwhile, Skyler begins to suspect that Walt is hiding something due to his recent strange behavior.
 After Jesse makes a call to Walt's home phone, Skyler traces his phone number online and discovers his social media website.
 When she questions Walt as to who he is, he claims that Jesse sells him marijuana.
-Skyler finds his address and confronts Jesse while he is trying to dispose of Emilio's body, warning him that her brother-in-law is a DEA agent.
+Skyler finds his address and confronts Jesse while he is moving Emilio's body, warning him that her brother-in-law is a DEA agent.
 Skyler doesn't notice the corpse.

-Jesse does not find the specific plastic bin Walt instructed him to use, so he decides to dissolve the corpse in his upstairs bathtub.
+Jesse, having decided against following Walt's instructions, decides to dissolve Emilio's corpse in the upstairs bathtub.
 However, the hydrofluoric acid dissolves the ceramic and metal bathtub along with the body.
 This causes the ceiling beneath it to collapse, spilling Emilio's liquified remains onto the hallway below.
-Walt tells Jesse that hydrofluoric acid will dissolve anything except polyethylene.
+Exasperated, Walt tells Jesse that hydrofluoric acid will dissolve many things but not polyethylene.
 Meanwhile, two Native American children playing in the desert find Walt's gas mask from the previous meth cook.